ralismark/ralismark.github.io/_posts/2020-11-29-treap-rope.md

 [in-order]: https://en.wikipedia.org/wiki/Tree_traversal#In-order_(LNR)
 [heap]: https://en.wikipedia.org/wiki/Heap_(data_structure)

-Though you *can* convert a list of numbers into a Cartesian tree, we won't need to -- you can join a bunch of single-element trees to do the same thing.

 !["Cartesian tree"](https://upload.wikimedia.org/wikipedia/commons/d/d5/Cartesian_tree.svg)

 *Cartesian Tree.
 Source: [wikipedia](https://en.wikipedia.org/wiki/Cartesian_tree#/media/File:Cartesian_tree.svg)*

+Though you can convert a list of numbers into a Cartesian tree, we won't need to -- just join a bunch of single-element trees to do the same thing.

 # Join

 The first operation we'll tackle is joining.
 The final tree will need to satisfy the heap property, so the root node must be the smallest element.
-Fortunately, due to that property, we know it must be one of the two root nodes.
+Fortunately, since both original trees satisfy the heap property, we know the smallest overall element must be one of the two root nodes.

 We'll assume the left root is smaller.
 We can just mirror our final algorithm if the right root was actually greater.
 Here's an example: